Github-Amity/JavaBasics1/README.md

 For example:
 If your name is Salma, change the name of the file to SalmaBMICalculator.java
 - Similarly, change the name of your class (and all its references) to include your name (otherwise, the code will not run in your IDE).
-- The create a fork of this repository, submit your file and open a pull request.
+- Then create a fork of this repository, submit your file and open a pull request.
 Watch [this](https://screenrec.com/share/FmnKtd61DW) to learn how to do that.

 Congratulations on completing the project!